 Atlas One Capital Corporation Releases Annual Financial Statements for FY 2022

-/EIN News/ -- Toronto, Ontario, April 28, 2023 (GLOBE NEWSWIRE) -- Atlas One Capital Corporation (TSXV: ACAP.P) (the “Corporation” or “Atlas One”), a capital pool company listed on the TSX Venture Exchange, has released its audited financial statements and management discussion and analysis (collectively, the “Annual Filings”) for the year ended December 31, 2022.
+Toronto, Ontario, April 28, 2023 (GLOBE NEWSWIRE) -- Atlas One Capital Corporation ACAP (the "Corporation" or "Atlas One"), a capital pool company listed on the TSX Venture Exchange, has released its audited financial statements and management discussion and analysis (collectively, the "Annual Filings") for the year ended December 31, 2022.

 For further information please refer to the Annual Filings which are available to the public under the Company's profile on SEDAR at www.sedar.com.